cube-drone/blog2025/hugosite/content/notes/2025/rto.md

 _that's what executive assistants are for_

 What is this glorious corporate culture we're trying so hard to preserve?
-I think people are overestimating the cultural cachet of low-pile grey carpet, fake plastic plants, and saying "low hanging fruit" to a room full of sweaty people in collared shirts and Dockers slacks?
+I think people are overestimating the cultural cachet of low-pile grey carpet, fake plastic plants, and saying "low hanging fruit" to a room full of sweaty people in collared shirts and Dockers slacks.

 **what will become of the men's loafer industry**